 Relenza is the trade name of the drug that contains zanamivir, which is a neuraminidase inhibitor and antiviral drug used in the treatment and prevention of influenza.
 Relenza is an orally inhaled drug, which allows for direct access to the respiratory system where the influenza virus usually resides and replicates.

-Drug Discovery and Licensing
+Drug discovery and licensing

-Mechanism of Action
+Mechanism of action

 Research has shown the Relenza is able to reduce the duration of symptoms of influenza, as well as reduce the incidence of influenza infection when taken as a preventative method.
-There are no quality studies, however, to support the claim that Relenza helps to reduce complications of influenza like pneumonia.
+There are no quality studies, however, to support the claim that Relenza helps to reduce complications of influenza, like pneumonia.

-Administration of Dose
+Administration of dose

 For the treatment of influenza, it is recommended that two doses of Relenza be inhaled twice a day, usually twelve hours apart.
-This should be continued for five days, even if symptoms have already resolved to prevent infection recurrence.
+This should be continued for five days, even if symptoms have already resolved, to prevent infection recurrence.

-If the medication is being used as a preventative, a once daily dose should be sufficient and may be taken for a longer period of time.
+If the medication is being used as a preventative, a once-daily dose should be sufficient and may be taken for a longer period of time.
 It is not uncommon for people within a community affected by influenza to take the medication for a month as a preventative measure.

-Additionally, the inhaled formulation of Relenza may cause patients with certain medical conditions of the airways like asthma and emphysema to experience a flare up of symptoms.
+Additionally, the inhaled formulation of Relenza may cause patients with certain medical conditions of the airways like asthma and emphysema to experience a flare-up of symptoms.
 This can lead to bronchospasm, which is a serious condition requiring emergency medical attention.